imixs/imixs-saga/README.md

 # imixs-microservice

-Imixs-Workflow is an open source workflow engine for human-centric business process management (BPM).
+[Imixs-Workflow](http://www.imixs.org) is an open source workflow engine for human-centric business process management (BPM).
 Human-centric BPM means to support human skills and activities by a task orientated workflow-engine.

-The Imixs-Microservice project encapsulates the [Imixs-Workflow Engine](http://www.imixs.org) into a RESTful web service interface.
-The Imixs-Microservice can be bound to any business application, independent from the technology behind.
+The Imixs-Microservice project encapsulates the [Imixs-Workflow Engine](https://www.imixs.org/doc/index.html) into a RESTful web service interface.
+This Microservice can be bound to any business application, independent from the technology behind.
 In this architectural style the business logic can be changed without changing a single line of code.

-A business process can be described by a BPMN Model using the Eclipse based [Imixs-Workflow-Modelling Tool](http://www.imixs.org/doc/modelling/index.html).
-Business data can be created, published and processed either in XML or JSON format.

-See also [Marin Fowlers Blog](http://martinfowler.com/articles/microservices.html) for further information about the concepts of microservices.
+## BPMN 2.0

+The 'Business Process Model and Notation' - BPMN 2.0 is the common standard to describe a business process.
+BPMN was initially designed to describe a business process without all the technical details of a software system.
+As an result, a BPMN diagram is easy to understand and a good starting point to talk about a business process with technician as also with management people.

+Imixs-Workflow supports BPMN 2.0 and provides a free modelling tool [Imixs-BPMN](https://www.imixs.org/doc/modelling/index.html).
+Imixs-BPMN takes the full advantage of all the capabilities of BPMN 2.0 and complements them with the features of a powerful workflow engine.